 - Working with great clients make a huge different to the quality of your day and makes me even more motivated to keep pushing myself and the organisation.

-- Bringing your dog into work can up moral 500% - thank you Chris Louis.
+- Bringing your dog into work can up moral 500% - thank you Chris Lewis.
 Peggy is the gift we all needed.

 - Sustainability is more about practicing as preaching, which is why all of us at SR take the train, walk and or drive electric vehicles.
 SR uses a renewable energy company for the office electricity which is great.
 We all try to do our bit to reduce waste, and compost what we can from the office kitchen!